sjang1594/UMSL/CS5390/DL_Phase_1_3/README.md

 1. Data preparation
 - Collect the images or take pictures
-- If you are extracting images from a video make sure that the images are not too easy to predict
+- If you are extracting images from a video, make sure that the images are not too easy to predict
-- Crop/resize them all to same dimensions (height = width)
+- Crop/Resize them all to same dimensions (height = width)
 - Visualize sample images and discuss the distribution of output labels
 - Discuss data normalization